The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Analysis

 It is important to note that these weighted averages from the multiband analysis are determined using measurements from dynamic spectra that have already been stretched by $\nu^{4.4}$ to account for the wide bandwidth.
 This will result in some errors on the calculated scaling index.
 Note that, however, a true $\nu^{-4.4}$ scaling would still yield $\xi = -4.4$.
-In the future, new developments such as wideband receivers should allow us to achieve the S/N and frequency range necessary to determine the scaling index.

 In the future, new developments such as wideband receivers should allow us to achieve the S/N and frequency range necessary to determine the scaling index of an epoch by looking at unstretched spectra and maximizing the S/N of that epoch's frequency ACF \citep{lam_opt}.